vmalloc/devdocs/README.md

 To test via vagrant, just run `vagrant up`.
 The webserver will be available via http://127.0.0.1:8080.
 You will need

-To install to a server, create an inventory file (for instance, in `./inventory`), which looks like the following:
+To install to a server, modify the `ansible/inventory` file to look like this:

 	[webservers]
 	my.deployment.server

-And then run ansible-playbook to deploy:
+And then run

-	ansible-playbook -u root  -i ./inventory ./ansible/deploy.yml
+	make deploy

 # Usage
 To build a doc from a git repository, post the following: